CindyJS/CindyJS/Administration/HowToRelease.md

 After pushing a tag as described, it will appear in both of these.
 In the tags list you click a link “Add release notes” and paste the description you wrote above.
-(If you did not copy the description to your clipboard as suggested, clicking on the “…” link next to the tag name in the list of tags will expand the message so you can copy it from there.)
+(You can also click on the “…” link next to the tag name in the list of tags to expand the message so you can copy it from there.)

 Move the first line (“CindyJS v2.1.0”) from the description text area to the release title form field.